lcthomas/engl4771s25/assignments/final-project/proposal.md

 Please see [the final research paper assignment page](https://lindsaythomas.net/engl4771s25/assignments/final-project/paper.html){:target="_blank} for a description of its requirements.

 Your proposal should include:
 - 1-2 sentence central research question.
 Your central research question should name the primary text(s) you will be writing about and pose the central question (or series of related questions) that your final research paper will seek to answer.
 If you are expanding on your reception analysis in writing your final paper, this central research question should represent an expansion, revision, or reworking of the question(s) you explored in that assignment.
+Your primary text(s) may be a work (or works) of literature, social media posts, or both.
 - 2-3 paragraph abstract of your essay that clearly articulates your topic, the text(s) you will write about, and what you think (at this point) your argument in your final research paper will be.
 - Citations of and links to at least 3 scholarly articles or book chapters, at least two of which were published in the past ~15 years, about your selected primary text(s) and/or topic.
 If these sources include single-author academic books, please indicate for each book which specific chapter(s) you have/will read for your essay.
 Please make sure to include links to each scholarly source (either to the record in the library catalog or to the journal article or book itself).